lauracjung04/FishMobile/README.md

 Key takeaways from the paper:
 - Integration of vision-based control with microcontroller-driven motors
 - Integration of a fish tank for fish-controlled moton
-- Use of mecanum wheels for 3 DOFS of movement (complete X, Y, Z, & roll)
+- Use of mecanum wheels for 3 DOFS of movement (complete X, Y, Z, & yaw)

 ---